 The soil is red volcanic clay on a granite base which is up to a million years old.
 Because of its age, the granite is very porous which allows the roots of the vines to travel down the fissures.
 This results in high minerality which transfers directly to the wine.

 I hope you enjoyed visiting more wine regions of the world in Chile.
-Please share this blog by clicking on the share icon on the upper left corner of your screen.
+Please share this blog by clicking on the share icon on the upper right corner of your screen.

 Next month, we’ll fly to the next in line of top producing wine regions of the world – Australia.